-Is it possible to learn painting by autodidact and achieve the same level skill like learning painting in academic of art?
+Is it possible to learn painting by autodidact and achieve the same level skill as learning painting in the academic of art?

-As I’ve learn so far, if you aim to become a professional artist/painter.
+As I’ve learned so far if you aim to become a professional artist/painter.
 You just can’t learn it by only practically.

 “To perceive is to suffer.”~ Aristotle

 Is it that hard, to learn painting by autodidact?